eBay/jsonpipe/README.md

      */
     jsonpipe.flow('http://api.com/items?q=batman', {
     	"delimiter": "", // String.
-The delimiter separating valid JSON objects; default is "\n\n" "onHeaders": function(statusText, headers) {
+The delimiter separating valid JSON objects; default is "\n\n" "onUploadProgress", function(progressEvent) {
+            // Do something with browser's upload progress event },
+        "onHeaders": function(statusText, headers) {
             // Do something with the headers and the statusText.
         }